MicrosoftDocs/security/zero-trust/endpoints.md

 **New Windows 10 devices**

-1. Start up your new device and begin the OOBE (Out of Box Experience) process.
+1. Start up your new device and begin the OOBE (out-of-box-experience) process.

 2. On the **Sign in with Microsoft** screen, type your work or school email address.